Three Warning Signs That the U.S. Congress is Addicted to Spending (Updated 4/2/17)

 My plan was that I would go to the bar, get one drink and nurse it for the whole time I was there.
 That way I’d only have one drink for the entire evening.
 Picture that for a moment.
 I would go to the same place I used to get drunk, spend hours with the same people I used to get drunk with, and all the time, they would still be getting drunk.
 But not me.
 Mind you, this was only a theory.
 It never actually happened.
 How might this behavior apply to our addicted public servants?

-Answer: The amount spent by the U.S. Government in 80 minutes.
+Answer: The amount spent by the U.S. Government in one minute.

 Most of us understand the concept of an intervention with an addict.
 Family, friends, coworkers and employers confront the alcoholic with their perspectives on his addiction.
-They tell him how his abuse of alcohol affects the family, the workplace and other relationships.
+They tell him how his abuse of alcohol affects his family, his job and other relationships.
 They issue an ultimatum to the addict.
 Get help or else.
 The consequences for not heeding this advice are severe.
 The alcoholic may very well lose their family and their job.
 Who could perform such an intervention with our elected officials?
-Who could sit down with them and say, stop the addictive behavior of overspending, get help with your problem, or else?
+Who could sit down with them right now and say, stop the addictive behavior of overspending, get help with your problem, or else?

-We, the tax paying public, aren’t the kind of people who could hold an intervention with an addict in Washington.
-We are their enablers.
-We enable, not only by electing the overspending addicts time and time again, we enable them because we like what they buy us.
+The tax-paying public might be the kind of people who could step up and issue the ultimatum, but that would require some soul searching on our part as well.
+We, the taxpayers, are enabling congress to overspend not only by electing the overspending addicts time and time again, we enable them because we like what they buy us.
 Granted, we don’t like the high taxes, so we support lowering those, but we all have pet government programs that we don’t want to see cut.
-No, we can’t intervene because we are part of the problem.
-In reality, we are more than enablers.
-We are addicts ourselves to government excesses in spending.
+We can’t intervene with our present mindset because, as enablers, we are part of the problem.

 The only thing that convinces an alcoholic to get help is when he or she hits bottom.
 That means that their lives fall apart to one degree or another.
-Bottom for one may be lower than bottom for another, but the fact remains, the circumstances of their lives must get unbearably bad before they will seek help.
+The bottom for one may be lower than the bottom for another, but the fact remains, the circumstances of their lives must get unbearably bad before they will seek help.

 How much national debt is too much?
 How much exchanging of personal responsibility for government programs is too much?
 How many potholes do we need to drive through, how many deteriorating bridges need to be closed because the money for fixing them was sent to China to pay interest on our debt to them?
 How much more of our personal wealth are we willing to see disappear into the black hole that is Washington, D.C.?